 What if someone hit my parked car?

-If you are there, get their information, most importantly their car insurance information.
+If you are in the vehicle, get their information — most importantly, their car insurance information.
 If they left a note, contact the party to get their insurance information if it was not left for you.
 Next, it is wise to document the damage.
 You then can make a claim against the person’s property damage liability coverage.
 You could also make a claim against your own collision coverage, but many advise against this.
 You have to pay a deductible with your own insurer and also the claim will go on your record.
 It’s generally better to make the claim through the at-fault party’s insurance so that driver gets the claim on his or her record and no deductible is required.
 From there the insurance company will guide you through the claims process so your car can be repaired.

 Yes, there is the possibility that your rates will go up since you are making a claim.
 However, some state laws don’t allow your rates to rise if the incident causing the claim was not your fault.
 Also, some insurers on their own will not raise your rates if the claim costs are under a certain amount, such as $2,500 and you were not at fault.
 However, if you are making a claim this is a good question to ask and also see if you’ll lose any discounts, such a good driver discount.

-Being the owner of a hit and run parked car isn’t a grand situation to be in as you have to first make a police report.
-Next, you can make a claim against your collision coverage, which unfortunately means you’ll have to pay a deductible.
+Being the owner of a hit-and-run parked car isn’t a grand situation to be in as you have to first make a police report.
+Next, you can claim your collision coverage, which means you’ll have to pay a deductible.
 If the damage is minimal, under your deductible amount, you’ll have to pay for the damage yourself unless the at-fault party is found and held responsible.
 If you the at-fault party is not found and you don’t have collision coverage, you’re unfortunately left holding the bag and paying personally for the damage to your vehicle.

 Laura Longero